jharwell/sierra/docs/src/getting_started.rst

    Full documentation of all command line options it accepts is in :ref:`usage/cli`, and there are many useful options that SIERRA accepts, so skimming the CLI docs is **very** worthwhile.

-   ..
-IMPORTANT:: Generally speaking, do not try to run SIERRA on HPC
-                  environments with a debug build of whatever project you are using.
-It will work but be obnoxiously/irritatingly slow.
-SIERRA is intended for *production* code (well, as close to production as R&D code gets) which is compiled with optimizations enabled.

 #.
 Setup the cmdline environment you are going to invoke SIERRA in: